-Entrepreneurship is not just about setting up a business, it’s also about running the business as well as making it a success.
+Entrepreneurship is not just about setting up a business, it’s also about running and making it a success.
 Also, entrepreneurship comes with risks and great rewards.

-Perhaps, this is why it’s important to always remember that success in entrepreneurship is never automatic; there are no guarantees of success when it comes to running a business.
+Perhaps, this is why it’s important to always remember that success in entrepreneurship is never automatic.
+I meant there are no guarantees of success when it comes to running a business.

 Is entrepreneurship for you?

 It is an uncomfortable fact of business life that four out of five startups end in failure.
 So is entrepreneurship for you?
 Have you got the positive attitudes to make your startup successful?

 Risks of running a business

 As a small business owner, it is important to always understand why some startups failed and make sure you don’t make the same mistakes.

 Why do so many startups fail to last long?
 Although businesses fail for a multitude of reasons, the underlying issues are surprisingly common.

 As a small business owner, there are some risks associated with starting and running a small business that can not be eliminated.